1. Who we are:

 If any additional authorised users are added to your account, we may share information about the use of the account by any authorised user with all other authorised users.

-The data we collect from you may be transferred to and stored with organisations (including other HBL Group companies), third party suppliers and agents at a destination(s) outside the European Economic Area.
+The data we collect from you may be transferred to and stored with organisations (including other HBL Group companies), third party suppliers and agents at a destination(s) outside the UK and European Economic Area.
+This data is stored on secured servers and databases in Karachi, Pakistan.

 If we transfer information to countries outside of the European Economic Area (which includes countries in the European Union as well as Iceland, Liechtenstein and Norway), we will only do so where: